shreyas-nikam/6890dc33061a98bb5775d931/notebook_specifications.md

 Upon completion of this notebook, users will be able to:
 *   Ingest and prepare credit risk data for modeling.
 *   Engineer relevant features from raw data.
-*   Develop and evaluate credit risk models, including logistic regression and tree-based models.
+*   Develop and evaluate credit risk models, including logistic regression, one gradient boosted tree and one raandom forest model.
 *   Map predicted default probabilities to a credit rating scale.
 *   Document the entire modeling process for reproducibility and auditability.
 *   Demonstrate an understanding of the key components of a credit rating model and their impact on risk assessment.